albino/cyberman/README.md

 ## Current state

-Cyberman was designed to serve .cyb, and the codebase reflects this.
-Although it is capable of serving any domain, the default config is for .cyb, and the templates/stylesheet are oriented towards cybNIC.
-We're working on producing a 'generic' style; if you'd like to contribute to this, do get in touch.
+Cyberman was designed to serve .cyb, however it can easily be configured to work with other TLDs.
+In addition to the default 'cyberpunk' stylesheet, there is a more generic 'light' stylesheet available.

 ## Features

- * Registering domains
- * Unregistering domains
+ * Lightweight (~50M) server-side application, no database server required
+ * Lightweight, intuitive web UI
+ * Produces zone files which can be used by most DNS daemons

 ## Prerequisites